swift-nav/libsbp/README.md

 You can then make this image operate on your local workspace like this:

 `cd ..`  (back up to the root of the repo)

 `docker run  -v `pwd`:/mnt/workspace  -i -t your-local-image-name:latest`

 Once in the image, simply type `make all` to gererate all the libsbp bindings.

 #### Using the prebuilt one from dockerhub

-You can also pull a copy from dockerdub (no guarantees on freshness):
+You can also pull a copy from dockerhub (no guarantees on freshness):

-`docker run  -v `pwd`:/mnt/workspace -i -t swiftnav/libsbp-build:2020.01.15`
+`docker run  -v \`pwd\`:/mnt/workspace -i -t swiftnav/libsbp-build:2020.01.15`

 Check this [link](https://hub.docker.com/r/swiftnav/libsbp-build/tags) for newer tags.